TobiasPSP/doneland_sources/Tools/Software/PowerShell/Image Processing/File Format Conversion/.svg to .png/readme.md

 *Png* being pixel images, rendering is not object to browser type.
 This provides much better controllable user experience.

 The conversion process needs a way to control the *png* image dimensions and output high-quality hi-res *png* images.
-Often, high-definition screens are used today to browse websites, and to leverage this resolution and provide the user with a "lossless" scaling experience, images for websites needed to be a width of 3000px at minimum.
+High-definition screens are used today to browse websites.
+To leverage this resolution and provide visitors with a "lossless" scaling experience, images for websites need to be a width of 3000px at minimum.

 ## Solution
 Using *Inkscape* to convert a *svg* image (i.e. a "plot" export from *KiCAD*) to a *png* image.